Dry ice smoke coming out of a glass

 Credit: Envato Elements/ ametov41

-To make sure that it lasts longer, purchase dry ice close to the time you're going to use it and from a reputed dry ice manufacturer.
+To make sure it lasts longer, purchase dry ice as close as possible to when you need it, and make sure to get it from a trusted dry ice manufacturer.

 2) Place the Dry Ice in a Well-Insulated Container